NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/formats/_index.md

 aliases: ["/docs/formats/2024-05-07-formats-in-use-en", "/docs/formats/preferred-formats-en"]
 ---

-This is a list over the preferred file formats for preservation at the National Library of Norway.
-The recommendations are prepared by the respective media departments, while the list is managed by the digital preservation team.
+This list outlines the preferred file formats for preservation at the National Library of Norway.
+The recommendations have been developed by the respective media departments, while the list itself is maintained by the digital preservation team.

-The list covers both files produced by the National Library and files the National Library acquire from external actors.
-The preferred formats are those our departments would prefer to have, while the acceptable ones will also be accepted without conversion/normalization.
-Any other formats should be discussed with relevant departments before acceptance.
+It includes both files produced by the National Library and those acquired from external sources. *Preferred formats* are those considered most suitable for preservation, while *acceptable formats* also can be used without the need for conversion/normalization.
+Any other file formats should be discussed with the relevant media departments prior to acceptance.

 The list is inspired by [Open Preservation Foundation's (OPF)](https://openpreservation.org) list ["International Comparison of Recommended File Formats"](https://docs.google.com/spreadsheets/d/1XjEjFBCGF3N1spNZc1y0DG8_Uyw18uG2j8V2bsQdYjk/edit#gid=1719869262)